Final report for FW19-341

 Education for participating producers:

-Our project’s on-going annual process of soil testing-> reporting-> self-evaluation-> questionnaire responding-> changing soil management-> soil testing-> etc. is inherently educational for our 15-30 participating growers.
+Our project’s on-going annual process of soil testing-> reporting-> self-evaluation-> questionnaire responding-> changing soil management-> soil testing-> etc. is inherently educational for our 48participating growers.
 Education is integrated into all parts of our project:

-- Annual questionnaires will both gather information and educate participating growers.
-For example, when we ask about water management, we will explain how soil health usually improves faster on irrigated pasture than dry-land range.
+- Annual questionnaires both gather information and educate participating growers.
+For example, when we ask about water management, we explain how soil health usually improves faster on irrigated pasture than dry-land range.

-- Annual meetings will include classes on various soil health topics.
-The January 2019 class will cover how to take soil samples.
-The January 2020 class will cover interpreting test results by staff from Ward Labs.
-We will videotape classes and put them online.
-Subsequent years’ classes will be growers’ choice, and may cover: “Applying for Environmental Qualities Incentive Program (EQIP) funding for soil management”; “How to assess your own soil for free”; “A panel discussion on cover-cropping”; “Strategies to reduce tillage”; “Remineralization for depleted soils”; “Key-line plowing to remediate prairie dog infested sites”.
+- Annual meetings include classes on various soil health topics.
+The January 2019 class covered how to take soil samples.
+The January 2020 class covered interpreting test results by staff from Regen Ag Lab.
+We videotaped classes and put them online.
+Subsequent years’ classes were growers’ choice, and covered: Cover-cropping(2021) and Maximizing Water Yield (2022).
 Our current participating growers and advisors include experts on these topics.

-- Growers’ annual individualized progress reports will include educational soil health material.
+- Growers’ annual individualized progress reports include educational soil health material.

 Educational Outreach to other producers and general public:

 Some members of our local public have condemned our participating GM growers’ production methods, and have weaponized previous studies of GM production to malign local growers.
 As a result, some of our participating growers are understandably hesitant to disclose operational information.
 Accordingly, we have promised that all reports and outreach must first meet approval from our participating growers.
-But no matter what our growers eventually approve, we will still be able to report ranges and trends in our data (without identifying information) and we commit to conducting at least 2 outreach events by the end of year-3.
-To address our growers’ trust/confidentiality issues and to develop local leadership around soil health, we will include both organic and GM participating growers in each outreach event we conduct.
-We will wait until year-3 to conduct outreach events, to have time to build trust.
+We still report ranges and trends in our data (without identifying information).
+To address our growers’ trust/confidentiality issues and to develop local leadership around soil health, we include both organic and GM participating growers in each outreach event we conduct.

-Opportunities for outreach to other growers and the general public include:
+Our outreach to other growers and the general public included:

-- Making our video-taped classes available to anyone on-line;
+- Making our video-taped class available to anyone on-line;

-- Presentations by our growers at conferences such as Boulder’s Soil Revolution Conference, the Boulder County Ag Forum, local Soil Conservation Service and Water District meetings throughout the year, and the Boulder County Farmers’ Market annual meetings; and
+- Presentations at conferences such as Boulder’s Soil Revolution Conference, local Soil Conservation Service and Water District meetings throughout the year, and financial donor organizations' annual meetings.

-Additionally, after approval from our participating growers, in year-3 we will upload to the web all the tools we create to implement our project, including:
+Additionally, after approval from our participating growers, in year-3 we have uploaded all the tools we created to implement our project, including:

 - Blank pre- and post-testing questionnaire forms used to assess growers’ soil management practices, knowledge and needs;